Ruben-Krueger/website/content/posts/be-thoughtful-with-your-time.md

 > things that really matter — in work, at home, and in your soul — and
 > not wasting too much attention on things that don’t.

 If you are thoughtful with your time, answering the most important questions in life will be possible.
-If you are not, good luck; I hope you have more time than me.
+If you are not, good luck; I hope you will have more time than me.

 While I loathe the bromidian practice of quoting dead men who never ventured more than a few hundred miles from Greece, I feel obligated to disgorge an exercept from Seneca: